 Someone other than your employer or co-employee may have caused your work-related injury.
 The workers’ compensation law encourages you to pursue claims against other parties who caused your injury.
 These personal injury claims are known as Third Party Claims.
 When work injury cases involving third parties are resolved, the Department of Labor or the Superior Court in your county will review the resolution.
 Your attorney will explain the details.

-Every case is unique and may require different courses of action, but we will use our workers’ compensation experience to help you get every dollar you deserve.
-We will work with the insurance company on your behalf so you can focus on your medical needs and taking care of your family.
-We don’t collect an attorney fee unless we collect money for you.
+Every client and every case are different and may require its own course of action, but we will leverage our extensive experience in Workers’ Comp Law to ensure you receive every dollar you deserve.
+We will work on your behalf with the insurance company so you are able to recover from your injury and take care of your family.